 Phosphorus is an incredibly important mineral for humans to take - especially women.
 The human body needs calcium and phosphorus to come in at a 1:1 ratio to handle it well.
 What is phosphorous, and what foods is it found in?

 Luckily, nature tends to provide calcium and phosphorus together because it understands this.
 Unluckily, many humans take calcium pills thinking they are "all set" without understanding the balance involved.

 Here's an interesting problem!
-Some junk food - like sodas - have high levels of phosphorus.
-Because nature needs the 1:1 ratio, taking in phosphorus without calcium will actually LEECH CALCIUM FROM YOUR BONES to get it to pair up.
-This is just one of the dangers of eating junk food!
+Some junk food - like sodas - have high levels of phosphorus but no matching calcium.
+Because nature needs the 1:1 ratio, taking in phosphorus without calcium will actually remove calcium from your bones to get that calcium to pair up with the phosphorus.
+This is just one of the dangers of consuming junk food!
 In nature, nutrients tend to naturally comes in the necessary pairings.
 In soda, you just get random chemicals.